simeononsecurity/simeononsecurity.ch/content/articles/dod-5220.22-m-data-sanitization-summarized/index.en.md

 coverCaption: ""
 ---

 The **Department of Defense (DoD) 5220.22-M specification** is a data sanitization standard that outlines the process of securely erasing data from digital storage media.
-It is designed to ensure that sensitive information is not recoverable by unauthorized individuals.
-The specification covers a wide range of digital storage media, including **hard disk drives, solid-state drives, and removable media such as USB drives and floppy disks**.
+It is designed to ensure that sensitive information isn't recoverable by unauthorized individuals.
+The specification covers many digital storage media, including **hard disk drives, solid-state drives, and removable media such as USB drives and floppy disks**.

 ## What is the DoD 5220.22-M Specification?

 The DoD 5220.22-M specification is a **data sanitization standard** that outlines the process of securely erasing data from digital storage media.
-It is designed to ensure that **sensitive information** is not recoverable by unauthorized individuals.
-The specification covers a wide range of digital storage media, including **hard disk drives, solid-state drives, and removable media** such as USB drives and floppy disks.
+It is designed to ensure that **sensitive information** isn't recoverable by unauthorized individuals.
+The specification covers many digital storage media, including **hard disk drives, solid-state drives, and removable media** such as USB drives and floppy disks.

 The DoD 5220.22-M specification requires the use of a **multi-pass data sanitization process** to ensure that all data is securely erased.
 The **first pass** of the process overwrites the data with a series of zeros, the **second pass** overwrites the data with a series of ones, and **subsequent passes** overwrite the data with random patterns.
 This process makes it extremely difficult, if not impossible, for anyone to recover the data that was stored on the media.